-Each year the Department of Anaesthesia and Pain Management offers up to eleven senior registrar/fellow positions in paediatric anaesthesia.
+Each year the Department of Anaesthesia and Pain Management offers up to twelve senior registrar (advanced training in paediatric anaesthesia) positions.
 These positions are either 6 or 12 month duration and commence in February or August.
 They are suitable for anaesthetists with previous paediatric anaesthesia training with a view to a career as a specialist paediatric anaesthetist or for a career in mixed adult/paediatric practice.

 As part of the clinical program, Fellows are expected to participate in the out of hours roster.
 On average this involves approximately 1 night in 8, and 1 weekend in 5.

-A formal anaesthesia teaching program is provided for all Fellows which includes:
+A formal anaesthesia teaching program is provided for all advanced trainees, which includes:

-In addition, Fellows are rostered for 5 hours of non clinical time, every second week.
-Fellows are encouraged to use this time to engage in research and/or educational activities.
+In addition, advanced trainees are rostered for 5 hours of clinical support time, every second week.
+Advanced trainees are encouraged to use this time to engage in research and/or educational activities.

-To be eligible for consideration for a Fellowship it is expected that applicants have:
+To be eligible for consideration for an advanced training position it is expected that applicants have:

-In addition, prospective Fellows must be able to satisfy the registration requirements of the Medical Board of Australia (for prospective Fellows who have not completed secondary schooling with English as the primary language the Medical Board usually requires evidence of an academic IELTS score of at least 7.0 across all categories.
-Such applicants for RCH positions will not be considered without a current IELTS certificate).
-More detailed information about medical registration requirements can be found at http://www.ahpra.gov.au/Registration-Process/Overseas-Practitioners.aspx
+International applicants are only considered if there are no suitably qualified Australian applicants.
+In addition, prospective advanced trainees must be able to satisfy the registration requirements of the Medical Board of Australia.
+Applicants who have not completed secondary schooling with English as the primary language require current evidence of English language competency.
+More detailed information about medical registration requirements can be found at https://www.medicalboard.gov.au

 Positions are generally advertised in March/April for commencement in February or August of the following year.
-Positions for 2018 have been filled, and due to local demand, no internationals were appointed.
+Positions for 2019 have been filled.

 More information can be obtained about these positions from Ms Cathi Taylor by email on email@example.com